-After a long period of testing, the Luxembourg Institute of Science and Technology (LIST) is preparing to launch its Artificial Intelligence, Data Analytics & Visualisation Technology Infrastructure that brings together several components: the AI & Data Analytics platform, and the Visualisation Wall.
+After a long period of testing, the Luxembourg Institute of Science and Technology (LIST) is preparing to launch its Artificial Intelligence, Data Analytics & Visualisation Technology Infrastructure now known as AIDA, that brings together several components: the AI & Data Analytics platform, and the Visualisation Wall.

 All the equipment within the platform is at the disposition of researchers communities and also businesses.
 This clearly fits into the term ‘technology infrastructure’ that is a European concept focusing on accelerating innovation, making platforms available that can be generic or specialised that can be transferred to industry.

 “We will work with LuxProvide to propose a joint offer that joins the AI, Visualisation Wall and MeluXina [Luxembourg’s new supercomputer]”.

 “This infrastructure helps both to support LIST researchers, and industrial partners” Anne added.
 “It is now progressively going into production with all the supporting services for the ecosystem and will be fully available the 1 January 2022.”

 The technology behind the AIDA Technology Infrastructure is actually two things; the installation of the technology in LIST premises, with two clusters of computations, and the access to cloud services supplied by external providers like IBM and Azure.